 Above Kondalilla Falls, tall open eucalypt forest mingles with rainforest species in wetter areas.
 A drier forest grows on the western escarpment, featuring casuarinas with a grass tree understorey.
 Subtropical rainforest grows below the escarpment, where soil and aspect are suitable, and riparian rainforest lines the creek.
 From viewing points, emergent bunya pines Araucaria bidwillii can be seen towering above the rainforest canopy.

 The Sunshine Coast Hinterland Great Walk travels through Kondalilla National Park and there are opportunities for shorter day walks along this track.

 Surrounded by residential properties, Kondalilla National Park is an important refuge for many animals and plants including the pouched frog Assa darlingtoni, and the bopple nut Macadamia ternifolia which is vulnerable to extinction.

 - Read more about the nature, culture and history of the Blackall Range parks and forests.

 Help protect natural resources by being a minimal impact visitor.

 - Take all your rubbish out of the park.
-Remove excess food packaging at home before your visit to the park and pack strong sealable bags or containers to store food and rubbish.
+Pack strong sealable bags or containers to store food and rubbish.